 Take Away: The key values in personal wellness are acceptance, humility, gratitude and forgiveness.

 Greater self-awareness can also lead us to our unique purpose.
 If you discover your unique purpose – something important to you that feeds your soul in a way nothing else does – it is said you will always find balance in life and have a heightened sense of wellness.
-It is a person’s anchor that keeps them centered despite external struggles and chaos.
+It is a person’s anchor that keeps them centred despite external struggles and chaos.
 When you are faced with an adverse situation, the anchor of your unique purpose will help you confidently navigate through life storms and support you through setbacks.

 Finding a Unique Purpose is Central to Finding Meaning in Life

-Perhaps you enjoy volunteering with your local hospice, maybe you coach a kids baseball team, or care for your aging parents.
+Perhaps you enjoy volunteering with your local hospice, maybe you coach a kids baseball team, or care for your ageing parents.
 These are all selfless acts that are quite rewarding to your wellness.
 A unique purpose is something outward of yourself; it takes you out of the focus, and it is about giving away the unique gifts that you have to offer.
-These gifts you have can be small acts or grand gestures; all that matters is that it leaves you feeling a sense of fulfillment.
+These gifts you have can be small acts of grand gestures; all that matters is that it leaves you feeling a sense of fulfillment.
 It is said that if you dedicate time to your unique purpose, you are living for something beyond you.
 Serving in a way as we develop potential and ultimately a better life.
-Have a strong self-awareness and a unique purpose are bound to create a more meaningful life, creating harmony in wellness and ease of stride.
+Having a strong self-awareness and a unique purpose are bound to create a more meaningful life, creating harmony in wellness and ease of stride.

 Take Away: Volunteering, coaching and care-taking are examples of selfless acts of service that could be done to demonstrate ones unique purpose.